Research Code Academy Bootcamp · Cohort 1 · 2026

 Frequently asked questions.

-Common questions from people submitting problems and from potential partners.
+Common questions from people who submitted problems and from potential partners.
 If yours isn't here, email us directly.

 The solution is open-source and belongs to the community.
 The code is published publicly on GitHub.
 Anyone can use, adapt, or build on it.
 RCR does not retain commercial rights to any solution built during the bootcamp.